 Since 1954, special programs of advanced study have enriched the basic curriculum.
 At present these include Environmental Law; Intellectual Property Law; International and Comparative Law; Government Procurement Law; Litigation and Dispute Resolution; National Security and U.S. Foreign Relations Law; and Business and Finance Law.
-These special programs reflect the breadth in public and private law for which the Law School is well known.
+These special programs and other areas of study reflect the breadth in public and private law for which the Law School is well known.
 Additionally, a clinical law program has been developed that is equal to that of any law school in the nation.